 by Heather Wilson, Guest Contributor

-As an agent who is an expert in this local area, I bring a wealth of knowledge and expertise about buying and selling real estate here.
-It's not the same everywhere, so you need someone you can trust ....
+As a real estate team, who are experts in this local area, we bring a wealth of knowledge and expertise about buying and selling real estate here.
+It's not the same everywhere, so you need someone you....